Quick answer

 How can I tell if my charger is working?

-Test the charger with a different compatible battery.
-If it charges that battery without issue, the charger is likely functioning correctly.
+Test the charger with a different compatible battery on the same voltage platform.
+If it charges that battery without issue (showing the blinking green charging indicator), the charger is likely functioning correctly.

 Can I use a different brand charger for my Greenworks battery?